-- Science-Based Targets: The Company committed to set an emissions reduction target in line with limiting global temperature rise to 1.5 degrees Celsius through the Science Based Targets initiative (SBTi).
+- Science-Based Targets: The Company has submitted its emissions reduction targets to the Science Based Targets initiative (SBTi).
 This commitment also makes Interpublic a signatory to the Business Ambition for 1.5°C and a member of the United Nations-backed Race to Zero campaign. - Renewable Electricity: The Company also committed to sourcing 100% renewable electricity by 2030 for its entire portfolio. - Net-Zero Carbon Emissions: Additionally, the Company formally joined The Climate Pledge, a commitment to reaching net-zero carbon across our business by 2040.

-As part of our sustainability efforts and to record our commitments and progress, we currently report annually on our energy use and greenhouse gas emissions, which we began measuring in 2015, with an eye toward reducing both, into several platforms, including the Global Reporting Initiative ("GRI"), the CDP (formerly the Carbon Disclosure Project) and the Sustainability Accounting Standards Board ("SASB").
+As part of our sustainability efforts and to record our commitments and progress, we currently report annually on our energy use and greenhouse gas emissions.
+This data which we began measuring in 2015, is reported in line with frameworks that include the Global Reporting Initiative ("GRI"), the CDP (formerly the Carbon Disclosure Project) and the Sustainability Accounting Standards Board ("SASB") and the Task Force on Climate-Related Financial Disclosures ("TCFD").

 In our 2020 GRI report, IPG, for the first time, reported the operational emissions (scope one and scope two emissions) across its entire global portfolio.
-In 2021, we expanded our assessment of and reporting on scope three emissions to account for and work on reducing impacts throughout the Company's entire value chain.
+For 2021, we expanded our assessment of and reporting on scope three emissions to account for and work on reducing impacts throughout the Company's entire value chain.
+With IPG's 2021 ESG report, the Company became the first U.S.-based advertising holding company to receive limited external assurance on certain ESG data and the first to disclose in accordance with TCFD recommendations.
+Our 2022 report will add third-party assurance for GHG emissions from Scope 3/Category 6, Business Travel.